MG-RAST/Shock/docs/README.md

 Check out the notes  on [building and installing Shock](./building.md) and [configuration](./configuration.md).

+## Shock in 30 seconds
+This assumes that you have `docker` and `docker-compose` installed and `curl` is available locally.

+### Download the container
+`docker-compose up`

+Don't forget to later `docker-compose down` and do not forget, by default this configuration does not store data persistently.

+### Push a file into Shock
+`curl -H 'Authorization: basic dXNlcjE6c2VjcmV0' -X PUT -F 'file_name=@myfile' http://localhost:7445/node`

+### Download a file from Shock

+`curl -H 'Authorization: basic dXNlcjE6c2VjcmV0' http://localhost:7445/node`

 Documentation
 -------------
-For further information about Shock's functionality, please refer to our [github wiki](https://github.com/MG-RAST/Shock/docs/).
+For further information about Shock's functionality, please refer to our [Shock documentation](https://github.com/MG-RAST/Shock/docs/).